Things to Do in Chicago

 willis-tower-skydeck.jpg

 The Willis Tower, formerly known as the Sears Tower, is the tallest building in the Western Hemisphere.
 Visitors can take the elevator to the top of the tower and enjoy stunning views of Chicago from the observation deck.
-The Skydeck also has a glass floor, allowing visitors to see down to the streets below.
+The Skydeck has a glass floor, allowing visitors to see down to the streets below.

 Museum of Science and Industry, Chicago

 The Museum of Science and Industry is one of the largest museums in the world.
 The museum has exhibits on a variety of topics, including transportation, energy, science, and technology.
-Visitors can also see a REAL submarine, take a ride in a to simulate what it’s like to be in an earthquake, or experience what it was like to live in a coal mine.
+Visitors can see a REAL submarine, take a ride in a to simulate what it’s like to be in an earthquake, or experience what it was like to live in a coal mine.

 Adler Planetarium